iadvize/documentation/docs/build-apps.md

 x-iadvize-signature: sha256=b847f045bde28959da58adbbb8fdb58dca33e9ff5ebb746ea324a7b71cc4f912
 </pre>

-You have to compute a new hash using your secret token, and to compare it with `X-iAdvize-Signature` and make sure it matches.
+You have to compute a new hash using your secret token, and to compare it with `x-iadvize-signature` and make sure it matches.
 Here is an example of a PHP implementation:

 <pre class="prettyprint lang-php">
 // Example for a POST request
 $secretToken       = 'yourSecretToken';
 $headers           = getallheaders();
-$iAdvizeSignature  = $headers['X-iAdvize-Signature'];
+$iAdvizeSignature  = $headers['x-iadvize-signature'];

 // Get alogrithm and hash
 list($algorithm, $iAdvizeHash) = explode('=', $iAdvizeSignature, 2);